RedHatInsights/export-service-go/example_export_manifest.md

   - startDate: 2022-02-01T00:00:00Z

 ## Help and Support
-This service is owned by the ConsoleDot Pipeline team.
-If you have any questions, or need support with this service, please contact Red Hat Support.

-You can also raise an issue on the [Export Service GitHub repo](https://github.com/RedHatInsights/export-service-go/).
+If you have any questions, or need support with this service, please contact Red Hat Support or visit the [Export Service GitHub repo](https://github.com/RedHatInsights/export-service-go/).